New US military aid deal for Israel complete

 Negotiations have been running since November.

-Tags: usa, washington, Israel, military, usa diplomacy, Palestine, israël palestine, netanyahu, violence, violence israel, violence palestine, jerusalem, usa military, israel diplomacy, Hebron, Michael Hernandez, usa Islam, Corey Blackman, israeli annexations, washington dc, israel segregation, israel racism, israel xenophobia, israel trade, palestine israel, west bank, israel west bank, colonisation, israel colonisation, israel army, tsahal, usa middleeast, usa israel, palestine history, palestine diplomacy, usa partners, palestine colonisation, Jerusalem Islam, israel gaza, israel human rights, israel detainees, israel police, israel history, Tel Aviv, avigdor lieberman, usa security, israel killing, israel police killing, mark toner, israel military, usa trade, palestine republic, israel government, ben gourion airport, weapon usa, benjamin netanyahu, israel middle east, military industry, israel settlements, occupied territories palestine, two state solution, boycott israel, boycott israel colonisation, middle east military, us state departement, israel defence forces (idf), weapons israel
+Tags: usa, washington, Israel, Palestine, israël palestine, netanyahu, violence, violence israel, violence palestine, jerusalem, usa military, israel diplomacy, Hebron, Michael Hernandez, usa Islam, Corey Blackman, israeli annexations, washington dc, israel segregation, israel racism, israel xenophobia, israel trade, palestine israel, west bank, israel west bank, colonisation, israel colonisation, israel army, tsahal, usa middleeast, usa israel, palestine history, palestine diplomacy, usa partners, palestine colonisation, Jerusalem Islam, israel gaza, israel human rights, israel detainees, israel police, israel history, Tel Aviv, avigdor lieberman, usa security, israel killing, israel police killing, mark toner, israel military, usa trade, palestine republic, israel government, ben gourion airport, weapon usa, benjamin netanyahu, israel middle east, military industry, israel settlements, occupied territories palestine, two state solution, boycott israel, boycott israel colonisation, middle east military, us state departement, israel defence forces (idf), weapons israel